jeffro256/carrot/carrot.md

 ### 3.1 Miscellaneous definitions

+1. The function `BytesToInt64(x)` deserializes a 64-bit little-endian integer from a 8-byte input.
 1. The function `BytesToInt256(x)` deserializes a 256-bit little-endian integer from a 32-byte input.
 1. The function `BytesToInt512(x)` deserializes a 512-bit little-endian integer from a 64-byte input.
 1. The function `IntToBytes32(x)` serializes an integer into a little-endian encoded 4-byte output.